-Modern anatomy has evolved rapidly through today’s technology, and human anatomical structures are more understood since the publication of Frankenstein.
+Modern anatomy has evolved rapidly through today’s technology, and human anatomical structures have been more understood since the publication of Frankenstein.
 For example, the muscles and bone structures are more understood, and plastic surgery has improved through skin grafts being more successful operations.
-Furthermore, the secrets of the nervous system on how electricity can cause muscle spasms, since the time of Galvani.
+Furthermore, the secrets of the nervous system on how electricity can cause muscle spasms since the time of Galvani.

-Since Shelley’s writing of Frankenstein, the understanding of human anatomy may be accurate at the surface, but not much was known about the human body’s inner workings.
+Since Shelley’s writing of Frankenstein, the understanding of human anatomy may be accurate at the surface, but little was known about the human body’s inner workings.
 However, Frankenstein created a sinister monster that is today recognised throughout the world over 200 years ago.

 |The Stone Age||Ancient skulls from the late Palaeolithic period have shown evidence of cutting a hole in the skull.
 This practice is thought to have been carried out to release 'evil spirits' from people suffering from mental health disorders.

 |The Ancient Egyptians||The early Egyptian physicians had limited knowledge of anatomy, and their drawings and sculptures demonstrated this.
 In addition, the mummification practices, which required the disembowelment of human bodies, did not provide them with an exact knowledge of internal organs.